 This year I had abundant herbs.
 The cooler weather with hot flashes and abundant rain made the herbs happier than any of my vegetable plants.

 On the left is the thyme bed at my community garden and on the right is a portion of the Mediterranean wing, with savory, oregano, fennel and calendula.
 The purple flowering plant in the back is traditional hyssop.

 With the herbs being lush we were able to craft more tea and herb cooking blends then usual and this got me to thinking about ways to package them to make the perfect gifts.

 For the Tea Lover

 A pretty window box holds a demi tea cup (no saucer) and three small (.5 oz) tea tins with blends of your choice.
 Each box with be perfect for gifting, tied with ribbon including a tea infuser and ship-ready.
-We will make them available for $33.00 plus shipping and can ship to any U.S. address directly if you like with a gift card enclosed.

 For the Foodie in your life